Category Archives: Saudi Arabia Royals

 • Prince Abdulaziz

 In 2012, Mohammad’s father Salman was named Crown Prince following the death of his brother Crown Prince Nayef bin Abdulaziz Al Saud.
 On January 23, 2015, King Abdullah died (reigned 2005 – 2015) and 79-year-old Crown Prince Salman became King.
 Prince Mohammad bin Salman was then appointed Minister of Defense.
 King Salman’s brother Deputy Crown Prince Muqrin bin Abdulaziz Al Saud became Crown Prince but he died three months later.
-Prince Muhammad bin Nayef, the son of the Crown Prince that Salman had replaced in 2012, was named as Crown Prince and Salman’s son Mohammad was named as Deputy Crown Prince.
+Prince Muhammad bin Nayef, the son of the Crown Prince that Salman had replaced in 2012, was named Crown Prince, and Salman’s son Mohammad was named Deputy Crown Prince.
 On June 21, 2017, Prince Muhammad bin Nayef was replaced as Crown Prince by Prince Mohammad bin Salman in a move, according to the New York Times, that was “upending decades of royal custom and profoundly reordering the kingdom’s inner power structure.”

 Crown Prince Mohammad is the power behind the throne.
 There has been much media speculation as to the state of King Salman’s health.
 Some media reports have suggested that the King is suffering from some form of dementia, possibly Alzheimer’s Disease.
 There has been no formal statement from the Royal Court regarding these claims.